exbuddha/InternetAwareApp/README.md

    callback on the connectivity thread, then that work must also be scheduled to run after the session is created:

        attach {
+           // ... async work that runs along main thread } to {
+           // ... capture result on main thread
+       }

+       capture {
-           // ... work that needs to run only after new session is acquired }
+           // ... work that runs on main thread (null result) }

    The runner may need to be resumed if it has completed by this time.
 Use `isObserving` to determine if the runner